drupol/valuewrapper/README.md

 ## Code quality and tests

-Every time changes are introduced into the library, [Travis CI](https://travis-ci.org/drupol/valuewrapper/builds) run the tests and the benchmarks.
+Every time changes are introduced into the library, [Travis CI](https://travis-ci.org/drupol/valuewrapper/builds) run the tests.

 The library has tests written with [PHPSpec](http://www.phpspec.net/).

 Feel free to check them out in the `spec` directory.
 Run `composer phpspec` to trigger the tests.

 [PHPInfection](https://github.com/infection/infection) is used to ensure that your code is properly tested, run `composer infection` to test your code.